-I never would have thought of combining blackberries and gingerbread on my own, but I liked it alot!
-If you like gingerbread, you’ll have to try this out!
+I never would have thought of combining blackberries and gingerbread on my own, but I really like this combination!
+If you are a fan of gingerbread, you’ll have to try this out!

 BLACKBERRY GINGERBREAD MUFFINS by NancyC, adapted from Victoria Magazine

 Makes 26 muffins (or 24 muffins and 1 mini loaf)

 1 Tablespoon ground ginger

 1/4 teaspoon cloves

 1/2 teaspoon allspice